-A Trump Tweeted Video Gets Removed From Twitter After R.E.M Intellectual Property Complaint
+A Trump-Tweeted Video Gets Removed From Twitter After R.E.M.
+Intellectual Property Complaint

 — Yashar Ali ???? (@yashar) February 16, 2019

-Recently, Twitter founder Jack Dorsey has come under fire for noting on a podcast that Donald Trump is “no worse” than Barack Obama when it comes to social media rhetoric, says the Inquisitr.
+Recently, Twitter founder Jack Dorsey has come under fire for noting on a podcast that Donald Trump is “no worse” than Barack Obama when it comes to social media rhetoric, reports the Inquisitr.
 Dorsey admitted that because Trump’s tweeting gets so much attention, he is often given the benefit of the doubt while other Twitter users would have their posts removed.